Aryan-401/Blog-Backup/cl6uoc3mh040as0nv8zs55pw0.md

 - `Print` statements

-Print the value inside parenthesis.
+Print the value inside the parenthesis.
 If variables need to be printed, we can use `{num}` where `num` is a number starting from 0.
 Eg:
 ```c++
 var a: auto = 1;